friendly/MLBlogos/README.md

 ## Technical note

-The PNG images do not have a transparent background, so appear best in graphs with a white background.
+The PNG images do not have a completely transparent background, so appear best in graphs with a white background.